 The implemented internal capital adequacy assessment process is based on Economic Capital and defines adequacy as balance of capital supply, in form of available financial resources, and capital demand, in form of cushion against unexpected losses.
-The Bank's quantification models have been subject to external scrutiny and validation.

-The Bank measures two levels of adequacy:

-- the capability to withstand unexpected losses at a confidence level of 80% through projected net-income post dividend and provisions, and - the capability to withstand unexpected losses at a confidence level of 99.9% through its capital base including projected net-income post dividend and provisions, with the latter measure being the key measure for the adequacy assessment.
+The Bank measures capital adequacy as "the capability to withstand unexpected losses at a confidence level of 99.9% through its capital base including projected net-income post dividend and provisions" with the latter measure being the key measure for the adequacy assessment.